shz/node-require-internal/readme.md

 Import a module, and expose its internals.
-Primarily intended for testing functions that would normally be hidden, but you can probably also do other kinds of hacker with it.
+Primarily intended for testing functions that would normally be hidden, but you can probably also do other kinds of hackery with it.

 Note: the internals seem to be read only on v0.10.x.
 I'm not sure why;
 if you know, tell me!